1.3. Data annotation#

 Annotating data

 The creation of a test and validation set is crucial and can be time-consuming.
 Therefore, using an automation tool is recommended.
-For doing so, TeamTat can be a convenient choice.
+For doing so, TeamTat can be a convenient choice, but there are also other tools available such as Label Studio, Docano or Prodigy.

 Labeling itself can be very difficult and it can be worth to consider guidelines used by other projects.